text-mask/text-mask/core/README.md

 npm i text-mask-core --save
 ```

+---

+# &#x1F6A8; the documentation below this point is out-of-date and could be inaccurate

 ### Include it

 After installing with npm, you could possibly do something like this from your `index.html`: